Inuvik Satellite Station Facility

 The ISSF has proven to be an opportunity for engagement and collaboration.
-On National Indigenous Peoples Day (June 21 2019), NRCan held the official unveiling of the Antenna as Canvas project.
-The goal of this project is to honour the cultures and deep history of the Indigenous people in the Inuvik region as well as acknowledge the diversity of people in Inuvik.
-The five antennas at the ISSF each display Indigenous artwork that reflect the diverse cultures and communities of the Inuvik region.
+On National Indigenous Peoples Day (June 21 2019), NRCan held the official unveiling of the Antenna as Canvas project with the goal to honour the cultures and deep history of the Indigenous people in the Inuvik region.
 Local artists Ronnie Simon, Sheree McLeod, Anick Jenks and students from the East Three Secondary School Art Club created the artwork which represents Inuvialuit, Gwich’in, Métis, and the town of Inuvik respectively.

 For further information, contact the Ground Segment and Data Infrastructure team at firstname.lastname@example.org.